digital-asset/cn-quickstart/README.md

   export APP_PROVIDER_PARTY=${APP_PROVIDER_PARTY}
 EOF
 ```
-In this context, `share_file` is a utility function that writes the provided content (the second argument) to the specified file (the first argument) on the shared volume /onboarding.
+In this context, `share_file` is a utility function that writes the provided content (the second argument) to the specified file (the first argument) on the shared volume `onboarding`.
 This volume is also mounted in the `backend-service`, and the startup script (docker/backend-service/start.sh) sources the newly shared script prior to executing the main command of the backend service, thereby ensuring that the `APP_PROVIDER_PARTY` environment variable is available to the service.

 ## License